-You may want to plan ahead if you know that you're going to have an alcoholic drink.
-Have expressed breastmilk available in case your baby is hungry before the 2-3 hours are up.
+You may want to plan ahead if you know that you're going to have an alcoholic drink:

+- Have expressed breastmilk available in case your baby is hungry before the 2-3 hours are up. - Drinking alcohol can affect how you think and make decisions.
+Consider having a sober adult look after your child.

 If you choose to drink more than one occasional alcoholic drink, talk with your health care provider about how to reduce your baby's exposure to alcohol through your breastmilk.
-To learn more, call Health Link at 811 or talk with your health care provider.
+To learn more, call Health Link at 811.